intgr/ego/README.md

 * `machinectl` command (Debian/Ubuntu/Fedora: systemd-container; Arch: systemd)
 * `xdg-desktop-portal-gtk` (Debian/Ubuntu/Fedora/Arch: xdg-desktop-portal-gtk)

-**Installation:**

-1. Run:

-       cargo install ego
-       sudo cp ~/.cargo/bin/ego /usr/local/bin/

-2. Create local user named "ego": <sup>[1]</sup>

-       sudo useradd ego --uid 155 --create-home

-3. That's all, try it:

-       ego xdg-open .

-[1] No extra groups are needed by the ego user.
-UID below 1000 hides this user on the login screen.

 ### Avoid password prompt
-If using "machinectl" mode (default if available), you need the rather new systemd version >=247 and polkit >=0.106 to do this securely.
+If using "machinectl" mode (default if available), you need systemd version >=247 and polkit >=0.106 to do this securely.

 Create file `/etc/polkit-1/rules.d/50-ego-machinectl.rules`, polkit will automatically load it